xlwings/xlwings/docs/pro/server/server.rst

 If you provide a value via config sheet and via function argument, the function argument wins.
 Let's see what the available settings are:

 * ``url`` (required): This is the full URL of your function.
-In the above example under :ref:`Local Development with Google Sheets or Excel on the web`, this would be ``https://xxxx-xxxx-xx-xx-xxx-xxxx-xxxx-xxxx-xxx.ngrok.io/hello``, i.e., the ngrok URL **with the /hello endpoint appended**.
+In the above example under :ref:`pro/server/server:Local Development with Google Sheets or Excel via Office Scripts`, this would be ``https://xxxx-xxxx-xx-xx-xxx-xxxx-xxxx-xxxx-xxx.ngrok.io/hello``, i.e., the ngrok URL **with the /hello endpoint appended**.
 * ``auth`` (optional): This is a shortcut to set the ``Authorization`` header.
 See the section about :ref:`Server Auth <server_auth>` for the options.
 * ``headers`` (optional): A dictionary (VBA) or object literal (JS) with name/value pairs.
 If you set the ``Authorization`` header, the ``auth`` argument will be ignored.
 * ``exclude`` (optional): By default, xlwings sends over the complete content of the whole workbook to the server.
 If you have sheets with big amounts of data, this can make the calls slow or you could even hit a timeout.
 If your backend doesn't need the content of certain sheets, the ``exclude`` option will block the sheet's content (e.g., values, pictures, etc.) from being sent to the backend.
 Currently, you can only exclude entire sheets as comma-delimited string like so: ``"Sheet1, Sheet2"``.